wdi-sg/gitbook-2018/02-js/js-ajax/readme.md

 - input a few more urls and send a request.
 See the response in the console.

 #### Further 2:
-- put in a url string that doesn't make any sense.
+- put in a url string that doesn't make any sense, a completely invalid url, i.e. "83du4j4u".
 - use an `error` event handler callback to alert the user when an error occurs.